Codenames as a Benchmark for Large Language Models: Codenames AI Framework

 \subsection{Codenames Rules}

 The following four sub-sections describe the complete rules for Codenames.
-The format and wording used for these rule descriptions matches the input prompt provided to all LLM agents within our updated Codenames AI framework.
 For additional clarification, Figure \ref{fig:Board_seed_1} shows an example board setup from the codemaster's perspective.
 The guesser is presented the same board but with the identities (i.e., colours) of the words hidden.